-Medical scrubs.
-You must wear a scrub top and/or scrub bottom.
+You must wear a scrub top and/or scrub bottom while at clinic.
 A modest, plain shirt with no writing, or a t-shirt (PRHDR shirts are perfect) as your other article of clothing on clinic days.
 You should look like a medical professional.
-Bringing your own stethoscope is optional.
+Pants or capris, NO shorts at clinic.
+Watch with a second hand.
+Bringing your own stethoscope is optional but recommended due to limited quality stethoscopes.
 A head lamp is helpful for clinical assessments as well as getting around at night.
 You'll need hand sanitizer for frequent use at the clinic, so you might want to buy it in a container that can be clipped on to your fanny pack.
 Be sure to bring pens and a clipboard.
 Water bottle.
-Back pack.
 Snacks.

-Non-medical staff and volunteers:
+Non- medical staff and volunteers: